-Each of these are approaches is tailored the end result of more efficient and profitable day-to-day management of people, tasks and projects.
-But the conditions under which each will be the most effective methodology vary.
-Let’s explore each of these distinct scaled agile frameworks, setting out their strengths and weaknesses and the kind of agile development project they are best suited to in greater detail.
+We’ll explore each of these distinct scaled Agile frameworks, setting out their strengths and weaknesses and the kind of agile software development project they are best suited to in greater detail.
+But first, let’s take a quick look at how they evolved.

-Innovation, development and evolution have been demonstrated to show notable acceleration in the context of a stressful ‘needs must’ pressurised environment.
+Innovation, development and evolution have been demonstrated to show notable acceleration in the context of a stressful and pressurised ‘needs must’ environment.
 War has brought untold misery to humanity.
-However, it is also no coincidence that it, and just the threat of war, has also been the catalyst for a huge percentage of the most significant technological innovations in the history of human civilisation.
+However, it is also no coincidence that it, and just the threat of war, has also been the catalysts for a huge percentage of the most significant technological innovations in the history of human civilisation.

-Since the publication of the Agile Manifesto in 2001, countless agile software development teams have been trained on, and work to an Agile-based approach.
-But the first iteration of the agile approach focused on small software development projects involving a single team.
+Since the publication of the Agile Manifesto in 2001, countless software development teams have been trained on, and work to an Agile approach.
+But Agile frameworks focused on smallish software development projects involving a single team.

 *Kanban is a visual workflow management methodology pioneered by Toyota in the 1940s.
 The highly visual qualities of a Kanban approach facilitates better communicate on what work must be done and when.
 It also standardises cues and refines processes, reducing waste and maximising value.

-Agile development scrum frameworks are used in complex environments where cause and effect are not always immediately obvious and outcomes unpredictable.
+Scrum frameworks are typically used in complex environments where cause and effect are not always immediately obvious and outcomes unpredictable.
 The Kanban approach is used for complicated systems based on rules and deterministic processes.
-Both can be used, or combined within a scaled agile framework.
-Let’s take a closer look at these different frameworks.
+Both can be used, or combined, as a scaled Agile framework.

-Each of the scaled agile frameworks has its particular strengths and inevitable weaknesses.
-But which best suits the different kinds of project that your agile software development teams might work on at different moments?
-Let’s profile the 4 usual suspects, breaking down their key qualities, strengths and weaknesses.
-Specific development project circumstances might also mean the best methodology might be blend of the approaches and techniques typical to the different scaled agile methodologies so don’t be afraid to do so where appropriate.
+Each of the popular scaled Agile frameworks we’ll look at here has its particular strengths and inevitable weaknesses.
+But which best suits the different kinds of projects that your development teams might work on?
+Let’s profile the 4 the four core scaled Agile frameworks, breaking down their key qualities, strengths and weaknesses.
+Specific development project circumstances might also mean the best methodology can be a blend of the approaches and techniques typical of one or the other of these frameworks, so don’t be afraid to work to a hybrid model where appropriate.

-SAFe promises big corporations with big development projects a “big picture” scaled agile framework “from the box” It is one of the most popular scaling solutions for projects that involve more than one agile development team – usually at least several.
-The SAFe scaled agile framework is, however, widely considered to be resource and cost hungry in terms of the level of technical expertise it demands.
+SAFe promises big corporations with big development projects a “big picture” scaled Agile framework “out of the box”.
+It is one of the most popular scaling solutions for projects that involve more than one Agile development team – and usually at least several.
+The SAFe framework is, however, widely considered to be resources and cost hungry in terms of the level of technical expertise its effective execution demands.

-Intel implemented the SAFe scaled agile framework between 2012-14 in order to scale 5 agile software development Scrum teams to 33 between 2012 and 2013 and then to 170 Scrum teams by 2014.
+Intel implemented SAFe into its software development processes between 2012-14 in order to scale five Scrum teams working on a single project to 33 between 2012 and 2013.
+And then to 170 Scrum teams by 2014.
 Development was completed over 2-week sprints and 8 Release Trains (ART) were deployed within only 2 months.

-Hewlett Packard, Swisscom, Cisco, Tomtom, Sony, Fitbit, KLM, Philips are just some of the other big names that to have adopted the SAFe agile scaling framework in their companies.
+Hewlett Packard, Swisscom, Cisco, Tomtom, Sony, Fitbit, KLM, Philips are just some of the other big names to have adopted the SAFe.

-SAFe is recommended for big companies who work with multiple project portfolios.
+SAFe is recommended for big companies with multiple large development projects running concurrently.

-One important issue to mention: LeSS adoption requires investment in organisational change and the education of individuals as well as an Agile mindset shift on a personal level.
+True LeSS adoption can, however, be a challenge and usually requires investment in organisational change and the education of individuals as well as an Agile mindset shift on a personal level.

 Interestingly, one of the biggest and best examples of LeSS adoption is that of Nokia Networks.
 It was initiated in 2005 by Craig Larman and Bas Vodde, who originally developed the LeSS framework, via a Scrum pilot.
-Nokia subsequently adopted LeSS at an organizational level in 2007, incorporating agile software development teams totalling circa.
+Nokia subsequently adopted LeSS at an organizational level in 2007, incorporating tens of Agile software development teams totalling circa.
 500 people across two R&D sites.
-Nokia’s was a LeSS Huge scaled agile framework deployed “by the book” with Requirement Areas, Area Product Owners, Feature Teams, etc.
+Nokia’s was a LeSS Huge scaled Agile framework deployed “by the book” with Requirement Areas, Area Product Owners, Feature Teams, etc.